an1mehacker/SR-Economy-Simulator/README.md

 - Buying from one Market and selling it to another and see the changes in price
 - Bracketed Pricing - The price of goods changes after a certain quantity reaches a critical deficit or surplus point.
 Example: buying 100 units costs 20cr each.
 But buy 101 units and the 101st unit costs 25cr as well as every new unit beyond.
 Similar how it works in Starsector or X4.
 - Add some kind of supply chains where to produce certain goods you need others
+- Add random events where prices change
+- Add price adjustment over time to reflect new supply

 Market:
   A Market is a collection of corporations and individuals (Economy Entities) that are part of a single Planet or Space Station.